What-ever-this-is/LearnToJSTutorial/README.md

 # LearnToJSTutorial
-Learn JS in a downloadable tutorial
+Learn JS in a tutorial